-The Sacherwürstel represents the somewhat upmarket colleague of the lowly frankfurter: longer, thinner, and with better-quality ingredients, and an urgent desire to discuss existentialist theory with you over a latte.
+The Sacherwürstel represents the somewhat upmarket colleague of the lowly frankfurter: longer, thinner, better-quality ingredients, and an urgent desire to discuss existentialist theory with you over a latte.
 This produces a slightly darker, more aromatic and a touch “crunchier” sausage.

 The Berner Würstel

 You slice a frankfurter in half along its length, put cheese between the two halves, wrap this “frankfurter sandwich” in slices of bacon, then fry the result.

 Wiener is actually German for a male from Vienna, and means precisely that.
 I’m now a Wiener by choice (I know how that sounds).
 My wife is a Wienerin (a female from Vienna).

 Of course, the term Frankfurter also means someone from the German city of Frankfurt.
 I don’t know what they call the wiener/frankfurter sausage there.

 Now, let’s add another layer of linguistic perplexity…